The Financial Technology Law Review: Russia

 v Payment services

 Payment services is a regulated activity in Russia.
-The main piece of legislation is the Federal Law on the National Payment System26 (the NPS Law), which is supplemented by numerous detailed regulations.
+The main piece of legislation is the Federal Law on the National Payment System (the NPS Law),27 which is supplemented by numerous detailed regulations.
 The NPS Law describes different types of activities within the national payment ecosystem and imposes requirements depending on the type of activity.
 Credit institutions, including banks, may engage in most types of payment activities, whereas non-banking credit institutions are limited to certain activities (such as payment-clearing services and processing).
-As of March 2021, there are 52 active payment systems listed in the register maintained by the Central Bank.27
+As at January 2022, there are 28 active payment systems listed in the register maintained by the Central Bank.28

-Pursuant to the Central Bank's roadmap of 2018–2020, the Faster Payments System (FPS) along with the National Payment Card System have been fully operational since 28 January 2019.
+Pursuant to the Central Bank's road map of 2018–2020, the Faster Payments System (FPS) and the National Payment Card System have been fully operational since 28 January 2019.
 As at January 2022, 205 banks are participating in the system.
-The FPS enables private consumers to make instant online payments 24/7 using simple identifiers (e.g., a mobile number, QR code) regardless of in which banks the senders or recipients have their accounts.
+The FPS enables private consumers to make instant online payments 24/7 using simple identifiers (e.g., mobile number, QR code) regardless of the banks with which the senders or recipients hold accounts.

-Notably, since the grace period of 2019, the FPS transfers between individuals are free of charge for banks, but from 30 June 2022, banks will have to pay rates.
-Nowadays, rates are established for funds transfers from legal entities to individuals, effective from 1 April 2020.
+Notably, since the grace period began in 2019, FPS transfers between individuals have been free of charge for banks, but banks will incur charges from 30 June 2022.
+Rates have been established for fund transfers from legal entities to individuals since 1 April 2020.

-Since the adoption of several federal laws28 in 2019, there are other noteworthy developments concerning foreign payment systems (Visa, MasterCard, etc.) operating in Russia that prohibit foreign payment systems from refusing to provide services to Russian banks as of April 2020 and oblige them to create separate subdivisions in Russia and register with the Central Bank as of July 2020.
+Since the adoption of several federal laws in 2019,29 there have been other noteworthy developments concerning foreign payment systems operating in Russia (Visa, MasterCard, etc.), which prohibit foreign payment systems from refusing to provide services to Russian banks (since April 2020) and oblige them to create separate subdivisions in Russia and register with the Central Bank (since July 2020).

 vi Open API